CaptainIRS/programmer-lyf-bot/README.md

 [![lint](https://github.com/CaptainIRS/programmer-lyf-bot/actions/workflows/lint.yml/badge.svg)](https://github.com/CaptainIRS/programmer-lyf-bot/actions/workflows/lint.yml)
 ![](https://img.shields.io/github/license/CaptainIRS/programmer-lyf-bot)

 This bot brings in the latest news, the latest tech, the latest memes, and everything needed to make a programmer's life complete.
+For custom deployment using GitHub Actions check out [DEPLOYMENT.md](./DEPLOYMENT.md).

 > [!NOTE]
 > The bot is alive in the following communities.
 Join the communities to get the latest updates every morning at 6AM IST from Programmer Lyf Bot: